ads00/AcuMate/README.md

-# 🤖 ERP Copilot Framework
+# 🤖 Acumate - Acumatica ERP Copilot Framework

 An AI-powered assistant system for ERP applications with intelligent action suggestions and automated workflow execution.